Is It Time For A Roaster Refresh?

 It’s worth noting that both roasters, even though they were 10-15 years old, were in excellent working condition due to Rodrigo’s excellent care and upkeep — allowing Rodrigo to capitalize on a great resale value.
 So, consider this a PSA to take care of your roaster.
 Yes, the biggest short-term motivating factor is to minimize disruptions in your roasting business but your diligence can also pay off long-term if you ever decide to trade that roaster up or down.

 The CoffeeTec Experience

-Tapping into CoffeeTec’s extensive network, Rick researched used coffee roaster prices around the world and created a pricing strategy for the used Probat and Toper that would bring quick sales.
+Tapping into CoffeeTec’s extensive network, CT researched used coffee roaster prices around the world and created a pricing strategy for the used Probat and Toper that would bring quick sales.
 The goal was to bring Rodrigo top dollar offers in order to buy the Primo he wanted, plus have extra profit left over.

 Rodrigo selected the Primo roaster since he was able to get it for a good price, completely tailored to his needs, including a custom color that Rodrigo chose to fit into What’s The Buzz Coffee Co.’s branding and image.
 It also came with a coveted two-year full warranty.